GoogleCloudDataproc/hive-bigquery-connector/README.md

   format for reading or the indirect method for writing.
 This is because Avro requires keys to be strings.
 If you use the Arrow format for reading (default) and the direct method for writing (also default), then there are no type limitations for the keys.
+* Currently, the connector maps Hive's `DECIMAL`/`NUMERIC` type, which as a precision of 38 and scale of 38, to BigQuery's `DECIMAL`/`NUMERIC` type, which as a precision of 38 and scale of 9.
+  So you may currently only use values scale of up to 9.
+This limitation will be lifted in future versions.

 ## Development